 The session will work well in all pool lengths 25/50 and 33m.
 A clock on the wall might help but that depends on whether or not you speak ‘swim clock.’
-A watch on your wrist helping with splits and distance swum might be of use while you get the hang of
+A watch on your wrist helping with splits and distance swum might be of use while you get the hang of the session.

 The Fine Details

 This session can be made a little easier if starting to tire by adding a pull buoy or fins to help you beat the previous times.
 Ideally after trying it a few times you would not use any swim aids.

 An example of how the session might work